 The park welcomes visitors who would like to be knowledgeable about the importance of a well-balanced ecology especially in Guanacaste.
 It is also open to people looking for volunteer opportunities that provide board and lodging in exchange for their services.

 There are animal exhibits within the park where you can find many interesting species in their care.
 These include the spectacled owl, the black-handed spider monkey, and the black river turtle.

 The Monkey Park is located in Portegolpe, Guanacaste and is a quick 20-minute drive from Tamarindo.
 It is open daily to the public from 8:00 AM to 4:00 PM.
 There is an option for a guided tour of the animal exhibits.

 13. Sunset Watching at the Beach

 Truly, one of the best things to do in Tamarindo, Costa Rica is to relax on a sandy beach and watch the sun go down.
-This may sound so simple, but with beautiful beaches to boast, watching the sunset in Tamarindo is a worthwhile activity of its own.
+This may sound so simple, but with beautiful beaches to boast of, watching the sunset in Tamarindo is a worthwhile activity of its own.

-Are you going for a romantic setting?
+Are you looking for a romantic setting?
 Between Playa Tamarindo and Playa Langosta, there is a special place called Punta San Francisco or San Francisco Point.

 Explore these two beaches, and then be sure to head to San Francisco Point when the golden hour commences.
-This spot offers a stunning venue for sunset watching – especially if there is low tide and you are able to get to the rocks.
+This spot offers a stunning venue for sunset watching – especially if there is low tide and you can get to the rocks.